AhmedHussain007/AhmedHussain007/README.md

 ### 🚀 Projects
 - 🛒 E-Commerce Website (SSR) – Built with Node.js, Express, and MongoDB using server-side rendering for SEO and performance.

-- 📄 RAG Chatbot – Document-based Q&A system using LLMs and vector databases.
+- 📄 RAG Chatbot – Document-based Q&A system using LLMs, vector databases and LangChain.

 - 🖼️ Image Captioning – Generated image captions using EfficientNet for feature extraction and LSTM for sequence generation.